 The sections below provide a detailed look at M1W's financial strategies and award-winning financial reports.
-For a quick look at our financials, click here for our "Budget in Brief," a two-page budget summary.
-For the most current report for each area listed, use the "CY" links.
+Click here for our "Budget in Brief," a two-page budget summary.
+Use the "CY" links for the most current report for each area.

 Annual Operating and ten-year Capital Budgets are adopted for each Fiscal Year (FY) from July 1st through June 30th.
 These budgets have won awards from the Governmental Finance Officers Association (GFOA) and California Society of Municipal Finance Officers (CSMFO).

 The total budget, including Pure Water Monterey (PWM), is $63 million, which is funded by service charges, sale of water, grants, State loans, and contributions from others agencies, and consists of:

 The $63 million in expenses includes: